stllorg/replyvp/README.md

 ReplyVP is a solution to customer support with asynchronous ticket support system designed to streamline customer service operations.
 The solution is containerized with Docker Compose for easy deployment and management.

-The architecture is built for scalability and performance, featuring Quarkus, PostgreSQL and Kong API Gateway.
+The architecture is built for scalability and performance, featuring Quarkus, PostgreSQL and Nginx.

 ---